Agoric/documentation/main/reference/ertp-api/issuer.md

 doesn't have to be a **String**, but it will only be used for its value.
 It is useful for debugging and double-checking assumptions, but should not be trusted.

-The optional *assetKind* specifies the kind of math to use with the digital assets.
+The optional *assetKind* parameter specifies the kind of math to use with the digital assets.
 Each implements all of the same set of API methods (i.e., **[AmountMath](./amount-math.md)** methods are polymorphic).
 We recommend you import and use the **AssetKind** values from **@agoric/ertp** instead of using **Strings**.